phetsims/geometric-optics/doc/implementation-notes.md

 ### Model-view transform and Zoom

-This simulation makes use of model-view transform to map model coordinates to the view coordinates.
-The base units of the model is centimeters (cm).
-It is used throughout the model with a few exceptions that have been noted.
-A model-view transform is applied to all elements within the experiment area.
-All elements within the experiment area can be scaled up and down by scaling `experimentAreaNode`.
-The origin (0,0) in the model coordinate frame is near the center of the ScreenView.
-The model-to-view scaling is isometric along the horizontal and vertical directions.
+This simulation makes use of 2 model-view transforms to map model coordinates (in cm) to the view coordinates.

+The first transform handles the static mapping, see `const modelViewTransform` is GOScreenView.ts.
+The model has +x to the left, and +y up, and scaling is isometric in both directions.
+In the _Lens_ screen, the origin (0,0) in the model coordinate frame is near the center of the ScreenView.
+In the _Mirror_ screen, the origin is shift to the right, to accommodate the behavior of mirrors.
-For scenery Nodes outside the experimentAreaNode, we lay them out using view coordinates.
-There are two exceptions to
-this:
-(1) The `FramedLabelsNode`, responsible for labels beneath the optical components and (2) the `GORulerNode`.
-The labels and ruler use `zoomTransformProperty` which allows it to relate its coordinates to within the experiment area at a particular zoom level.

-The Nodes within the experiment area may need to know about the position of objects outside the experiment area, such as the bounds of the simulation.
-For instance, the `zoomTransform` can be used to convert the visibleBounds of the simulation to `modelBounds`.
+The second transform handles zooming, see `const zoomTransformProperty` in GOScreenView.ts.
+This transform is applied to all all elements within a "scene" (optic, objects, images, rays, projection screen).

 ### Memory management

 * **Dynamic allocation:** Most objects in this sim are allocated at startup, and exist for the lifetime of the simulation.
-The exception is `GORulerNode`, which is instantiated each time the zoom level changes.
+The exception is GOOptionsDialogNode.ts and its children, which must all implemented `dispose`.
+This is the content for the Options dialog, and is instantiated each time the Options menu item is selected from the PhET menu.

 * **Listeners**: Unless otherwise noted in the code, all uses of `link`, `addListener`, etc. do NOT need a corresponding `unlink`, `removeListener`, etc.